davestearns/tutorials/src/crypto.md

 These guarantees are why people often refer to cryptographic hashes as "fingerprints" of their input data.
 Our fingerprints are relatively small compared to our entire bodies, but they remain unique (enough) to identify us.
 Similarly, a cryptographic hashing algorithm can reduce gigabytes of data to a relatively short fingerprint hash that is both deterministic and collision-resistant.

-To get a feel for these algorithms, let's generate some hashes as the command line.
+To get a feel for these algorithms, let's generate some hashes at the command line.
 If you're on MacOS or Linux, open your terminal application.
 If you're on Windows, use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) so you have access to all the same commands.
 Then run this at your command line:

 ```bash
 echo 'data to hash' | openssl dgst -sha256
 ```

 > [!TIP]
 > If you get an error saying "command not found," you need to install `openssl`.
 Go to your favorite LLM and ask it `how do I install the openssl command line utility on {OS}` replacing `{OS}` with the name of your operating system.
+If you get some other kind of error, check your version by running `openssl version`--if it's lower than 3.0, you probably need to upgrade.
+> If you are totally new to the command line, you might want to go through [this interactive tutorial](https://linuxjourney.com/lesson/the-shell) to learn the basics.

 For those who are maybe new to the command line, let's break that down a bit: